Skip to main content

 traits: ...

-When launching a component from a local file, ensure that the environment variable WASMCLOUD_ALLOW_FILE_LOAD=true is set when you launch wasmCloud.
+When launching a WebAssembly component from a local file, ensure that the environment variable WASMCLOUD_ALLOW_FILE_LOAD=true is set when you launch wasmCloud.
 This is the default for hosts running with wash up.
 Only absolute paths are supported, since clients cannot reliably assume which directory the target host was started from.
 When running hosts locally with wash up for development, however, it is possible to use relative paths (which is converted to an absolute path) for convenience.

-To define a capability provider, we include a capability component, as follows:
+To define a capability provider, we use a capability component, as follows:

 yaml

-- name: keyvalue
+- name: kvredis

 type: capability